rdpate/helpfile/readme.md

 - machine-readable specification for options and arguments to aid command completion
     - more general "properties" specification? (such as documentation URL) but quickly getting more complex than required
 - internal sections could specify subtopic, locale, and format through the section header
-    - these must be the only metadata in the section header, and corresponds to the filename of a separate section
+    - these must be the only metadata in the section header, and correspond to the filename of a separate section
-    - "#.help.LOCALE.FORMAT SUBTOPIC.."? "#.SUBTOPIC.help.LOCALE.FORMAT"?
+    - "#.help.LOCALE.FORMAT SUBTOPIC.."?
+    - "#.help /SUBTOPIC.LOCALE.FORMAT"?
+    - "#/SUBTOPIC.help.LOCALE.FORMAT"?
     - inline sections are exactly equivalent to the contents of a separate section with specific line munging for comments (prefixing "#" for comments and blank lines or "# " otherwise)